theolivenbaum/resin/README.md

 Querying support includes term, fuzzy, prefix, phrase and range.

 ## Vector space bag-of-words model
 Scores are calculated using a vector space/tf-idf bag-of-words model.

+Scoring is column-oriented.
+Analyzed fields participate in the scoring.

 ## Disk-based tree traversal
 The index is a fast disk-based left-child-right-sibling character trie.